 As-is buyers are typically real estate investors.
 Besides buying properties in as-is condition, real estate investors also pay in cash.
 Not only would repairs or upgrades be unnecessary, but you wouldn’t have to wait for your house to sell.
 Since they would be buying your home with cash and not using bank financing, they can close in as quickly as 7 days.
 They are easy to work with and prepared to buy houses in any condition, no matter the situation.

-If you live in the Boise Idaho area and are planning to sell your house, Gem State Cash Offer would be happy to work with you.
+If you live in the Idaho area and are planning to sell your house, Gem State Cash Offer would be happy to work with you.
 Gem State Cash Offer is a family-owned business and BBB accredited.
 They can make you a fair cash offer within 24 hours.
 No commissions to pay, and can even help with closing costs.
 We buy houses in Idaho in any condition and can help you sell your house fast.